 The fibers are produced from beech trees, so it’s another sustainable option for environmentally-conscious hikers.

 The biggest downside is it’s pretty costly compared to other fabrics on the market.

 Cotton can soak up to 27% of its weight in liquid, meaning it’s a “moisture-absorbing fabric.”
 A cotton shirt, for example, will become heavy and clammy when you sweat.
 It will keep the dampness close to your body and remove any insulating capability.
 If it’s cold out, this can lead to hypothermia.

 It might be great for lounging around the house, but on the trail, avoid cotton (and cotton blends).

 Whether you’re climbing a mountain, trekking through snow, or hiking mellow trails, it’s important to stay dry and comfortable during your outdoor activity.
-We hope the information above will help when you choose the garments that will allow you to do just that!
+Now you know what moisture-wicking means we hope the information above will help when you choose the garments that will allow you to do just that!